illinois/systems-encyclopedia/mongo.md

 Suppose the primary node was hacked.
 The beauty of this system is that you are not doomed, because other nodes with the data exist.
 The nodes than stage an election, where they decide on the future primary node.
 Elections can be triggered for a variety of reasons, including the addition of a new node or not being able to communicate with the node for a predefined period of time.

 ### No CAP
 Relational databases are named after their ability to link between tables by using keys safely.
 In MongoDB we cannot do this, because there is no guarentee that the unstructured data in collection A has what collection B wants to link with, because the collections have no innate attributes.
-A side effect of this is we can no longer use ACID (Atomicity, Consistency, Isolation, and Durabiility).
+A side effect of this is we can no longer use [ACID](https://en.wikipedia.org/wiki/ACID) (Atomicity, Consistency, Isolation, and Durabiility).
 There is no way to ensure that a document will have an attribute, so the transactions are not guarenteed to work out.
 However, as database fans seem to be acronym lovers, we have a new acronym that is relevant for non-relational databases: [CAP](https://www.instaclustr.com/blog/cassandra-vs-mongodb/) (Consistency, Availablity, and Partition Tolerance).
 On a non-distributed system this is not an issue, but MongoDB databases can be quite large and spread out over multiple nodes.
 Partition is the ability to not fail if one node goes down, which MongoDB can do.
-The tradeoff required for non-relational databases according to [CAP's theorem](https://en.wikipedia.org/wiki/CAP_theorem) is either availability or consistency.
+The main tradeoff required for non-relational databases according to [CAP's theorem](https://en.wikipedia.org/wiki/CAP_theorem) is either availability or consistency.
 [Cassandra](https://cassandra.apache.org/_/index.html) focusses on availability, which concerns making sure that a request when the network is down will provide a result, even if it is not the newest.
 MongoDB cannot promise this.
 What MongoDB can promise unlike Cassandra is consistency.
 As soon as I write something, I do not have to worry about a future query returing the old value.
 This ensures that all requests will go the way I'm intending.
 The cost is that the most recent data on a system may be an error.
 However, we can adjust MongoDB's consistency and availability, we just cannot have both.

 ## Sources: